macs-massimopiazza/what-do-i-do-today/README.md

 # what-do-i-do-today
-It gives you things that you are going to do today, complete them all When you succed, post your success on the feed
+It gives you things that you are going to do today, finish them all.
+If you complete everything, post your success on the feed

 SOURCE: [Bored API](https://www.boredapi.com)